 Whether you were injured in your car accident or are only claiming property damage, FindLaw's section on the stages of a personal injury case can give you an idea of the stages that your Seattle car accident case will likely follow.
 You may also want to peruse FindLaw's section on Car Accidents for more helpful information about liability, legal help and specific types of accidents.

 As you can see, there is a lot to understand about car accident and personal injury law in Washington state.
-If you have questions regarding issues such as damages, insurance, fault and liability or anything else related to your Seattle car accident, you can get your questions answered.
-The first step in finding out more is to contact an experienced personal injury attorney in your area today for a free case review.
+If you have questions regarding issues such as damages, insurance, fault and liability or anything else related to your Seattle car accident, speak with an experienced car accident attorney to get your questions answered.

 Contact a qualified attorney.